Masthaven Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Masthaven Bank’s changes.
-While using the software is not a condition for acceptance on the Masthaven Bank panel, demonstrating you can stay up to date with Masthaven Bank’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.
+This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Masthaven Bank’s changes.
+Notwithstanding that utilising the software is not a prerequisite for Masthaven Bank , demonstrating you can remain up to date with Masthaven Bank’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel status.

-The software creates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Masthaven Bank

-Banks and building societies frequently vary their requirements.
+Banks and building societies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Masthaven Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes